AndresICM/16S_metabarcoding_phyloseq/README.md

 # Introduction
 This tutorial is a continuation of the 16S-rRNA-Metabarcoding-analysis using Mothur.
 Sequences were generated using data from a hydrocarbon bioremediation project.
 Two treatments were selected for this tutorial, bioaugmentation with *Acinetobacter, Pseudomonas* and *Rhodococcus* strains, and a control.
-Both treatments were inoculated with a high concentration of diesel before the begining of the experiment and were periodically turned over for aeration.
+Both treatments were inoculated with a high concentration of diesel before the beginning of the experiment and were periodically turned over for aeration.
 Temperature, pH, total petroleum hydrocarbons (TPH) and other physicochemical parameters were monitored.
 The fundamental question of the experiment was to observe the bacterial communities' changes across the experiment, and evaluate how they change while the TPH concentration decreases.

 #Download Files